Insurgency in Nepal

-Nepal, a small South Asian nation of 25 million people, landlocked between the world's two most populated nations, India and China, is faced a guerilla war by Maoists rebels.
+Nepal, a small South Asian nation of 25 million people, landlocked between the world's two most populated nations, India and China, faced a guerilla war by Maoists rebels.
 With eight of the world's 10 highest mountain peaks--including Mt.
 Everest at 8,848 m (29,000 ft.)--Nepal is a tourist destination for hikers and mountain climbers.
-Yet an unstable security situation has hampered the growth of the tourist industry.
+Yet an unstable security situation hampered the growth of the tourist industry.

 Landlocked between India and China with some of the most rugged topography on earth, Nepal was never colonized and remained totally isolated from outside influence until 1951.
 Since opening its doors, Nepal has made a remarkable transition from an isolated medieval kingdom without the most rudimentary infrastructure to a modern nation state.